dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 Now that report-result returns the result of its test case, it might seem you could just change the PROGN to an AND to combine the results.
 Unfortunately, AND doesn't do quite what you want in this case because of its short-circuiting behavior: as soon as one test case fails, AND will skip the rest.
 On the other hand, if you had a construct that worked like AND without the short-circuiting, you could use it in the place of PROGN, and you'd be done.
 Common Lisp doesn't provide such a construct, but that's no reason you can't use it: it's a trivial matter to write a macro to provide it yourself.

-Leaving test cases aside for a moment, what you want is a macro--let's call it combine-results--that will let you say this:
+Leaving test cases aside for a moment, what you want is a macro -- let's call it combine-results -- that will let you say this:

 ```c
 (combine-results